 Another smart way to push up order values is by bundling items that do not move well with the hot sellers.
 This works best with electronic items and apparel.
 Bundling accessories with cell phones (cell phone covers, headphones etc) or clothing (stoles, handbags, bracelets etc.) is a great way to give your customers a feeling of ‘more’ for what they paid and at the same time get better margins on sales.

-Referral discounts can come-in very handy while boosting number of orders during the holiday season.
-By providing discount to customers who refer and arrive through a friend’s referral you can grow your orders exponentially.
-Leverage marketing channels that aid referrals like Facebook and other social media to help spread the word of your discount.
+Referral discounts can come in very handy while boosting the number of orders during the holiday season.
+By providing discounts to customers who refer and arrive through a friend’s referral you can grow your orders exponentially.
+Leverage marketing channels that aid referrals like Facebook and other social media to help spread the word about your discount.

 Testing your holiday season promotion ideas provides you with information on which orders are working best for your brand.
-Here’s three keys to testing your offers:
+Here are three keys to testing your offers: